groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The administration server is run as the user `tc` and can only access files accessible to the `tc` user.
 The site is only available in https on the port `5000`.
 The site is written in `HTML5, JS and bootstrap5` for the frontend and` PHP8` for the backend.
-The authentication on the site is done with the connector "SASL" to the accounts local to the machine `lower`.
+The authentication on the site is done with a connector to `Linux PAM` and the accounts local to the machine `lower`.
-`SASL` is configured to work only with` Unix domain sockets` completely local to the machine, therefore accessible only to the process running on the machine.
+`PAM` is configured to work only with `Unix domain sockets` completely local to the machine, therefore accessible only to the process running on the machine.
 The backend returns a session identifier for a successful login.
 This identifier is checked for each operation on the backend, and expired after ten minutes without access to the machine.